Casting The MASS EFFECT Movie That Doesn’t Exist… Yet?

 Bioware’s Mass Effect trilogy remains one of the coolest video game experiences of all time.
 It’s an epic trilogy of games that link together through your choices as Commander Shepard.
 Every decision you make can have positive or negative consequences further along in the story.
 By the end of this science fiction adventure, you get to know a large variety of species on a deep level and their fate is in your hands.

 At it’s core, Mass Effect is about the first ever Human Spectre.
 You play as Shepard, (Male or Female) an elite solider who joins the Spectre organization at a time when one of their own goes rogue.
-The evil Seran has teamed up with a species of enormous living star ships known as Reapers.
+The evil Saren has teamed up with a species of enormous living star ships known as Reapers.
 These creatures return from Dark Space every 50,000 years to purge the universe of all life.

-It’s Shepard’s task to recruit a team and find a way to defeat Seran and eliminate the Reaper threat.
+It’s Shepard’s task to recruit a team and find a way to defeat Saren and eliminate the Reaper threat.
 Along the way, you form personal relationships with your crew and help them resolve issues of their own.
 It’s an action heavy yet character focused tale that fits right alongside heavyweights like Star Wars.

 So why haven’t we seen a movie yet!?
 Currently, developer Bioware (Electronic Arts) has licensed the movie rights to Legendary Pictures.
 But that was way back in 2010.
 Since then, rumors have swirled around Universal Studios distributing the adaptation but we haven’t heard anything concrete in years.
 Is the film dead?